ai-hounders/samba-emergency-response-agents/backend/event_impact_analysis.md

 **2. Impact of Weather on the Event**

-The current weather conditions in the area are characterized by clear skies, with a temperature of 281.14 K (7.99°C) and a relative humidity of 79%.
+The current weather conditions in the area are characterized by clear skies, with a temperature of 281.33 K (8.18°C) and a relative humidity of 75%.
 The wind speed is 1.54 m/s (3.45 mph) from the northeast.
 The forecast indicates that the weather will remain dry and hot, with increasing cloud cover and a chance of scattered clouds.

 The weather conditions are expected to have a significant impact on the wildfire, with the dry and hot conditions exacerbating the fire's intensity and spread.
 The wind direction and speed may also facilitate the spread of the fire towards the northwest.

 **Weather Forecast:**

-* Temperature: 281.14 K (7.99°C)
+* Temperature: 281.75 K (8.60°C) to 286.31 K (13.16°C)
-* Relative Humidity: 79%
+* Relative Humidity: 73% to 66%
-* Wind Speed: 1.54 m/s (3.45 mph)
+* Wind Speed: 1.49 m/s (3.35 mph) to 2.04 m/s (4.58 mph)
-* Wind Direction: Northeast
+* Wind Direction: Northeast to northwest
-* Cloud Cover: Increasing cloud cover with a chance of scattered clouds
+* Cloud Cover: Scattered clouds to overcast

 **3. Image Analysis**